State Authorization - Complaint Process

 Individuals are strongly encouraged to make every attempt to resolve matters through the appropriate administrative processes.
 Matters that are not resolved internally may be processed by using the following agencies in the order described below.

 Contact the Accrediting Commission for Community and Junior Colleges (ACCJC) if your complaint is associated with the institution's compliance with academic program quality and accrediting standards.
-ACCJC is the agency that accredits the of the academic programs of the California Community Colleges.
+ACCJC is the agency that accredits the academic programs of the California Community Colleges.

 If your complaint does not concern the California Community College's compliance with academic program quality and accrediting standards, you may contact the California Community College Chancellor's Office by completing this web form.